osgi/osgi.enroute.site/_qs/300-application.md

 REST methods are called from an untrusted external source so they should be protected by a check for authorization.
 {: .warning}

+The OSGi enRoute REST support is intended for calling your app from a browser.
+If you must implement a complex REST API then it might be better to use JAX-RS.
+The OSGi is in the process of standardizing a service API for JAX-RS.
+{: .note}

 ## HTML Resources

 Since this is a single page web app we also need some static resources for the Javascript code and CSS.